Mother: Zoe Taylor

 2000 - Rebels in Liberia begin a struggle against Taylor's government.

-June 4, 2003 - Taylor is indicted for crimes against humanity by a U.N. court sitting in Sierra Leone.
+June 4, 2003 - Taylor is indicted for crimes against humanity by a UN court.
 The indictment includes 17 counts of crimes against humanity, including murder, enslavement and the recruitment of child soldiers.

 June 6, 2003 - Rebels advance into Monrovia, the capital of Liberia.